MAD Eats in Owasso featured on cover of Discover Oklahoma’s 2022 Dining Guide

 MAD Eats shares space with SMOKE Woodfire Grill in Owasso’s SEVEN6MAIN building, a $10 million, mixed-use development opened within the city’s burgeoning Redbud District in November 2018.

-Erik Reynolds, chef-owner of SMOKE, and his wife Stephanie, operating partner, created the new restaurant concept in January 2019 to offer locals offers a wide selection of chef-driven, diner-style food with a modern spin on classic favorites.
+Erik Reynolds, chef-owner of SMOKE, and his wife, Stephanie, operating partner, created the new restaurant concept in January 2019 to offer locals a wide selection of chef-driven, diner-style food with a modern spin on classic favorites.

-“It was an honor to be chosen to be on the cover of the Oklahoma Dining Guide,” Stephanie said.
-“We have worked very hard to create a fun, family friendly atmosphere for our guests to enjoy our over-the-top shakes and our creative take on diner fare.
+“It was an honor to be chosen to be on the cover of the Oklahoma Dining Guide,” Stephanie Reynolds said.
+“We have worked very hard to create a fun, family-friendly atmosphere for our guests to enjoy our over-the-top shakes and our creative take on diner fare.

 “We have folks travel great distances to come see us frequently … I am excited that Oklahomans all across the state will now have the opportunity to take a peek into what we do via (the) OK Dining Guide, and hopefully will come and give us a visit.”